Why People Who Love Animals Make Better Partners

 4. They’re often more patient and forgiving.

 Training a puppy or dealing with a mischievous cat requires buckets of patience.
 Animal lovers learn to take the long view, understanding that progress takes time and setbacks are part of the process.
-This patience can be a godsend in a relationship.
+Of course, patience can be a godsend in a relationship.
 They’re less likely to blow up over small mistakes or expect instant perfection from their partners.
 Instead, they’re more inclined to work through issues calmly and give second chances when needed.
 It’s like having a built-in relationship counsellor who doesn’t charge by the hour.

 5. They’re typically more empathetic and compassionate.